Best Flowering Herb Plants for Your Garden - Part One

 Calendula is an annual flowering herb native to southwestern Asia and Europe.
 It's common name is pot marigold, which should not be confused with French marigold (Tagetes patula).
 It produces daisy-like flowers in shades from white to nearly russet, although the most common cultivars are bright orange.
 These blooms have a flat center bordered by a row of broad petals, often in a contrasting color.

-Calendula was once known as "poor man's saffron" because it was used as an inexpensive saffron (Crocus sativus) substitute to color and flavor cheeses, sauces and other foods.
-In the garden, calendula is a low maintenance flowering herb that attracts beneficial insects like ladybugs and bees.
+Calendula was once known as "poor man's saffron" because it was used as an inexpensive saffron (Crocus sativus) substitute in cheeses and other foods.
+In the garden, calendula is a low maintenance choice that attracts beneficial insects like ladybugs and bees.
 (Caution: It may also attract aphids and white flies.)
 It is a good companion plant for tomatoes, as it repels hornworms.

-Calendula petals are the most commonly used part of the plant.
+Calendula petals are the most commonly used part of this attractive flowering herb.
 They can be harvested fresh or dried for use in teas and salves to treat skin irritation, and as ingredients in soups and stews.
 Calendula makes a nice garnish and a colorful addition to salad.

 Growing: